buhrmi/buhrmi/README.md

 ## Hi there

-This is buhrmi, freelancing web developer specializing in Svelte & Ruby on Rails, sometimes doing some project development streams [on Twitch](https://twitch.tv/buhrmiproggt).
+This is buhrmi, freelancing web developer specializing in Svelte & Ruby on Rails, sometimes doing project development streams [on Twitch](https://twitch.tv/buhrmiproggt).

 ### Current projects